 - Using the AWS Read-Only Policy and CloudCheckr’s Additional Policy: https://support.cloudcheckr.com/getting-started-with-cloudcheckr/adding-credentials-in-cloudcheckr/creating-an-aws-user-group-and-policy/

-- Using CloudCheckr’s full Read-Only policy: https://support.cloudcheckr.com/creating-read-only-policy/.
+- Using CloudCheckr’s Complete IAM Policy: https://support.cloudcheckr.com/creating-read-only-policy/.

 If you are adding GovCloud Credentials you must select the Credentials are for the GovCloud (US) Region check-box.
 Doing this will display the Credential fields for the AWS Payer account.
+If you do not see this check-box, then please contact email@example.com.
+You will only be able to add a GovCloud account if you see that check-box.

 - When adding the payer account credentials you must use an Access Key and Secret Key from the account that the GovCloud account is linked to.
 This may or may not be your AWS master payer account.